 5 Stunning Ways to Pair Wood Kitchen Cabinets With White Countertops

-Your countertops and cabinets are a powerful kitchen design duo.
-They cover the most surface area, handle the most daily wear, and set the tone for your style.
-So they’re a smart place to start when narrowing down your vision for a kitchen remodel.
+Pairing wood cabinets with white countertops is a versatile and timeless combination that we adore.
+Your kitchen countertops and cabinets are a powerful design duo, so selecting the right pair is vital.
+They cover the most surface area, handle the most daily wear, and set the tone for your style making them a smart place to start when narrowing down your vision for a kitchen remodel.
 You’ll want to make sure you invest in high-quality materials that pair well together.
-One combination we love is wood cabinets with white countertops—it’s versatile, timeless, and there are many ways to make it your own.
+We've selected our favorite wood cabinet and white countertop pairings so you can start your journey to making this style your own.

 Should you keep or replace kitchen cabinets?

-Five stunning combinations of wood kitchen cabinets with white countertops
+Five stunning Pairings of wood kitchen cabinets with white countertops

 The rustic look of reclaimed wood cabinets is perfect for this Scandinavian-style mountain house kitchen from Emily Henderson.
-WHITE CLIFF MATTE™, Cambria’s purest white countertop design, offers a crisp contrast to the textured beechwood.
-See more of how the space incorporates matte black accents and a statement island.
+WHITE CLIFF MATTE™, Cambria’s purest white quartz countertop design, offers a crisp contrast to the textured beechwood.
+See more of how the space incorporates matte black accents and a statement island below.

 Some woods can also be stained to appear lighter.
 JACLYN PETERS DESIGN uses this technique to give a faded but fresh look to a white oak island.
-ELLA™ countertops add movement that flows with the intricate grain of the wood, while its cream undertones and gray veins keep the space from feeling stark.
+ELLA™ quartz countertops add movement that flows with the intricate grain of the wood cabinets, while its cream undertones and gray veins keep the space from feeling stark.
 Brass accents, including custom feet on the island, add warmth and style.

 2. Warm wood cabinets with white countertops